vitreo12/omni/docs/08_buffer.md

 outs: 1

 init:
     #One of the ins has to be used for omni to point at the specified external buffer.
+Here it's been set to the first input, "buffer".
-    buffer = Buffer.new(input_num = 1)
+    buffer = Buffer(1)
     phase = 0.0

 perform: